BBs-Code/NumberRangeSummarizer/README.md

 The `summarizeCollection` function will first remove the duplicates and sort the collection given before creating the summary.

 ## Dependencies
 This package was written with Java 16 and Maven 3.9.4, and utilizes JUnit 5.11.
-No external packages are required.

 ## Usage
+`cd` into the NumberRangeSummarizer folder and then use the commands below as needed.

 `mvn compile` - Compiles the package for use.

 `mvn test` - Runs the included tests.